tombensve/MarkdownDoc/MavenPlugin/docs/MarkdownDoc-Maven-Plugin.md

                         <backgroundColor>255:255:255</backgroundColor>

 						<!--
-							Specify in R:G:B format to change the background color of block quotes.
+							Specify in R:G:B format to change the text color of block quotes.
 							Optional.
 Default: 128:128:128 (grey)
 						-->
                         <blockQuoteColor>128:128:128<blockQuoteColor>

 						<!--
-							Specify in R:G:B format to change the background color of code blocks.
+							Specify in R:G:B format to change the text color of code blocks.
 							Optional.
 Default: 255:255:255 (white)
 						-->